K-Quant/HiDy/README.md

 <img src="images/data.jpg" width="1000px">

 - HiDy owns the metadata and releases as [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/).
-- HiDy owns the copyright of the extracted data denoted by their relation type: mention, support_industry, tax_cut, tax_cut_subject, validity_period, produce, supply / be_supplied, upstream / downstream, superior / subordinate, same_industry, increase_holding / be_increased_holding, reduce_holding / be_reduce_holding, invest / be_invested, cooperate, compete, rise, fall, dispute, positive, negative as [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/).
+- HiDy owns the copyright of the extracted data denoted by their relation type: mention, support_industry, tax_cut, tax_cut_subject, validity_period, supply / be_supplied, upstream / downstream, superior / subordinate, same_industry, increase_holding / be_increased_holding, reduce_holding / be_reduce_holding, invest / be_invested, cooperate, compete, rise, fall, dispute, positive, negative as [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/).
-- HiDy does not own the copyright of the collected data by querying the Internet denoted by their relation type: SW_belongs_to, industry_belongs_to, hold, managed_by, has_invest_type_of, company_belong_to_exchange, exchange_belong_to_market, company_locate_in_city, city_locate_in_region.
+- HiDy does not own the copyright of the collected data by querying the Internet denoted by their relation type: SW_belongs_to, industry_belongs_to, hold, managed_by, has_invest_type_of, company_belong_to_exchange, exchange_belong_to_market, company_locate_in_city, city_locate_in_region, produce.

 # Applications